pawanmsr/pawanmsr.github.io/_posts/2016-12-08-quotes-for-laughs.markdown

 Albert Einstein:
 > Two things are infinite: the universe and human stupidity; and I'm not sure about the universe.

-*Ofcourse there are many funny things people would (or would not have said but were wrongly attributed) - these are just the ones I had came across.*
+*Of course there are many funny things people would (or would not have said but were wrongly attributed) - these are just the ones I had came across.*